Oil Swings as Traders Guess at Israel’s Next Moves in Conflict

-Since the outbreak of the war in Gaza almost a year ago, oil traders have been been on alert for actual disruptions to supply, especially at times of heightened tensions between Israel and Iran.
+Since the outbreak of the war in Gaza almost a year ago, oil traders have been been on alert for actual disruptions to supply, especially at times of heightened friction between Israel and Iran.
 While Houthi attacks in the Red Sea have forced some tankers to go around southern Africa — lengthening voyages — crude output from the region has been largely unscathed.

 “Some oil market participants will look past this escalation given that there still has not been a major physical supply disruption and Iran has not demonstrated any appetite to enter this nearly yearlong conflict,” RBC Capital Markets LLC analysts including Helima Croft said in a note.
 “And yet, it is extremely difficult to see where this regional conflict is headed, and whether this is the beginning of the end, or the end of the beginning.”